TodePond/TodePondDotCom/wikiblogarden/genocide/manning/confession/readme.md

 # Manspreading and mansplaining

-It's worse than you think.
+It's worse than I thought.

 ## My confession